Links on SoundGuys may earn us a commission. Learn more.

 The Apple AirPods (2nd generation) microphone system is perfectly fine, but it’s showing its age.
 When you speak with the AirPods, friends on the other side of the call might tell say you sound “hollow” or “distant.”
 Both headsets support mono listening, and thereby mono calling, which is a must-have feature for the hearing-impaired population.

 Take a moment to listen to our microphone samples and help other readers decide which sounds better.

 Samsung Galaxy Buds Pro microphone demo:

-Should you buy the Apple AirPods or Samsung Galaxy Buds Pro?
+Should you buy the Apple AirPods (2nd generation) or Samsung Galaxy Buds Pro?

 If you own an iPhone, the AirPods is the wiser earbuds to buy: your iPhone automatically receives updates for the AirPods, and you get hands-free access to Siri, among other things.
 Still, we recommend you save up for the AirPods Pro over the AirPods.
 The AirPods Pro seal to the ear, support Adaptive EQ, Spatial Audio, and more.
 Yes, the Pro variant is a bit pricier than the standard AirPods, but the expense is well worth it; plus, the AirPods Pro features an IPX4 rating whereas the AirPods lack an IP rating altogether.